neu-se/CS4530-CS5500-Spring-2021/assignments/hw1.md

 What do you think overall of Avery's design?
 Are there parts that you think could be improved?

-#### Rubric Specification for Part 2
+### Rubric Specification for Part 2

+Each of the four questions in Part 2 will account for 1/12 of your overall grade for this assignment (that is, Part 2 will account for 1/3 of the overall grade, with each question weighted evenly).
-Each of the four questions will be weighted above and will be graded to the following specification:
+Each of the four questions will be graded to the following specification:

 To receive a mark of "Satisfactory" on a question:
 * The answer is factually correct, making use of the design principles and patterns described in class